 According to the Office of Thrift Supervision, "vacating" property for the purposes of terminating your HECM means not residing in the home for 12 months.
 If you're a married couple, you're both obligated by the mortgage.
 If one of you needs residential nursing or rehabilitation care, the loan remains in force as long as the other spouse lives in the home.
 If you're single, however, once you're out of the home for 12 months, your HECM loan must be repaid.

-With proprietary reverse mortgages, those not backed by HUD, the lender may have different rules.
+With proprietary reverse mortgages, those not backed by HUD, the mortgage lender may have different rules.
 Some define "vacating" as leaving your home for as little as 60 days.
 With proprietary reverse mortgages, you don't have the same safeguards that you would with HECM loans.
 Consult a reverse mortgage counselor if you have any qualms about your understanding of your reverse mortgage disclosures.

 And another cautionary note